 Cholera is a bacterial infection of the intestines.
 The good news is, cholera

-What Are the Signs & Symptoms of Cholera?
+What Are the Signs and Symptoms of Cholera?

-When someone is infected with cholera bacteria, symptoms can appear in a few hours
+When someone is infected with the cholera bacteria, symptoms can appear in a few

-or as late as 5 days later.
-Some people have no signs or symptoms, but some cases
+hours or as late as 5 days later.
+Some people with cholera have no signs or symptoms,

 Common symptoms of cholera and the dehydration